beans-squared/mechaniccraft/README.md

 ## :sparkling_heart: Supporting
 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)

-MechanicCraft is currently in active development under the creative direction of the Guildmasters, a development team currently only comprised of a single member, beansquared. beansquared is a full time university student studying computer science in the United States.
+MechanicCraft is developed under the creative direction of the Guildmasters, a development team currently only comprised of a single member, beansquared. beansquared is a full time university student studying computer science in the United States.
 As such, any monetary contributions you feel are appropriate to make will be greatly appreciated and will make beansquared very happy. beansquared will now stop talking in the third person because that's kind of weird.

 - [BuyMeACoffee](https://www.buymeacoffee.com/beansquared)